Flourishing kids, schools, community

 There are real problems in our district, in our community, and in our world.
 And we have to face them with clairvoyant honesty.
 As we do so, how do we look for and remember to seek and celebrate the good with one another too?

-The world we believe in.
+Work for the world we believe in.

 What do you dream for the world?
 For yourself?
 For our schools?
 For our kids?
 Let’s live and act in view of these ideals as we build up our schools.

-We’re all in this together.
+Remember we’re all in this together.

 In view of the ongoing impacts of COVID on all of us, to dehumanizing politics that have made allowable and normative attacking our educators and their sheer exhaustion on account of it all, to brutal funding cuts, to overworked and over-tapped administrators, to contentious community relationships… how can we build and model a way of being together where we uplift and support our kids, our educators, and one another in making our schools better together?
 Let’s be FOR the good with one another!